jimbanach/aitour-copilot-security-practices/session-delivery-resources/WRK510LabInstructions.md

 3. In the SharePoint Admin Center expand **Policies**
 4. Click on **Sharing**
 5. Scroll down to the File and folder links section
-6. Select the **“Only people in your organization”** radio button
+6. Select the **â€œOnly people in your organizationâ€** radio button
-7. Select the **“View”** radio button under “Choose the permissions that’s selected by default for sharing links”
+7. Select the **â€œViewâ€** radio button under â€œChoose the permissions thatâ€™s selected by default for sharing linksâ€
 8. Click the **Save** button

 ### Setting at the Site Level

 1. In the SharePoint Admin Center Expand** Sites** in the left nav rail and Select **Active Sites**
 2. Click on the **3 dots** at the top and then click **Sharing**
-3. Under the External sharing section select **“Only People in your organization”**
+3. Under the External sharing section select **â€œOnly People in your organizationâ€**
 4. Expand the **Default sharing link type**
-5. Clear the checkbox on **“Same as organization level setting”**
+5. Clear the checkbox on **â€œSame as organization level settingâ€**
-6. Select **“People with existing access”**
+6. Select **â€œPeople with existing accessâ€**
 7. Click **Save**

 ## Default Link expiration

 1. Launch the SharePoint Admin Center
 2. Expand **Policies**, and click on **Sharing**
-3. Scroll down to the **“Choose expiration and permissions options for Anyone links”**
+3. Scroll down to the **â€œChoose expiration and permissions options for Anyone linksâ€**
-4. Select the box next to **“These links must expire with this many days”**
+4. Select the box next to **â€œThese links must expire with this many daysâ€**
 5. Type in 15**** in the days box
 6. Click on the drop down for Files and change it to **View** from View and Edit
 7. Scroll down and Click **Save**